How to Hike Healthy + Responsibly

 What should I bring on my hike?

 It’s important to be prepared on your hike.
 That means knowing where you’re going and carrying a physical and/or digital map, as well as wearing weather-appropriate clothing and sturdy shoes.
+These days, essentials include a face covering and hand sanitizer.
 Bring plenty of water and snacks and a bag to carry out your trash.
 It’s always a good idea to carry a first-aid kit and knife or multi-tool as well.

 We also recommend carrying a small boot brush to clean your boots and gear before and after your hike.
 Why?
 Invasive species love to hitchhike in the dirt that gets stuck in your gear.
 And these weeds and pests are massive threats to our native habitats.
 Give invasive species the brush off!
 Remember: Play, Clean, Go.